 Timely and consistent third-party patching reinforces your cybersecurity prevention.

 Third-party applications need to be continually updated to decrease your risk of infection.
 Leaving third-party apps unpatched or out of date can hinder your organization from achieving patch compliance requirements.
 Cybersecurity regulatory compliance such as PCI (Payment Card Industry Security Standards Council), GDPR (General Data Protection Regulation), and HIPAA (Health Insurance Portability and Accountability Act), all set standards for patch deployment and security patching protocols.

-Interested in learning more about cyberattack prevention with vulnerability assessment and patch management tools?
 Visit our Vulnerability and Patch Management Modules and explore related content below.